xuedi/meetAgain/.ai/guidelines.md

 - Exceptions: Throw domain-specific exceptions where helpful.

 ## Performance
-- Consider complexity of queries and N+1 issues (use joins, eager loading when needed).
+- Consider the complexity of queries and N+1 issues (use joins, eager loading when needed).
 - Cache where appropriate (Symfony cache pools) but avoid premature optimization.

 ## Emails and Notifications